 - Skiers are obliged to comply with the signs in skiing areas and on lifts.
 The level of difficulty of each slope is to be considered a guideline only.
-Each level is shown on panoramic signs in the vicinity of the main departure stations, on ski maps available at all the open ticket offices, as well as on the round coloured signs alongside all ski runs.
+Each level is shown on panoramic signs in the vicinity of the main departure stations and on ski maps available at all the open ticket offices, and it is also possible that round coloured signs may also be placed alongside all ski runs.
 In the interests of their own safety and that of others, skiers are expected to evaluate whether the degree of difficulty of the slope is in line with their ability.
 For safety reasons, it is prohibited to use the slopes after the lifts have closed and, in all cases, where closure signs are on show.
 In case of breach of Art.
 30 ter “Skiers’ Conduct” of the Regulation for execution of provincial law no. 7 of 21 April 1987, and subsequent amendments, ski passes may be withdrawn by the company or security forces.

-- The bike park is only open during the summer season, during which time it is possible to transport “mountain bikes”, in compliance with the conditions of sale for the summer season.
+- The bike park is only open during the summer season, during which time it is possible to transport “mountain bikes”, in compliance with the terms and conditions for the summer season.
 During the winter, it is prohibited to use the bike park routes.

-- Customers undertake to comply with all of the regulations in place to manage the COVID-19 pandemic and specifically, at the time of purchasing tickets or collecting any badges for lift use, they must be liable for and informed of their health condition and that of their family unit (understood as people with whom they share confined spaces, such as means of transport, hotel rooms, living units, etc.), undertaking, if this is not the case, not to use lifts and to report any symptoms, as necessary.
+- Customers undertake to comply with all of the regulations in place to manage the COVID-19 pandemic and specifically, at the time of purchasing tickets or collecting any badges for lift use, they must accept liability for and be aware of their health condition and that of their family unit (understood as people with whom they share confined spaces, such as means of transport, hotel rooms, living units, etc.), undertaking, if this is not the case, not to use lifts and to report any symptoms, as necessary.

 Concluding from this, by accessing lifts:

-- they state the non-existence of symptoms known to be traceable to the COVID-19 pandemic, for themselves and their family unit (understood as people with whom they share confined spaces, such as means of transport, hotel rooms, living units, etc.);
+- customers state that they have none of the symptoms known to be traceable to the COVID-19 pandemic, and nor does any member of their family unit (understood as people with whom they share confined spaces, such as means of transport, hotel rooms, living units, etc.);

 - and they undertake to comply with the regulations put in place to deal with the epidemiological emergency of COVID-19 as they come into force.